-MetLife Greece is a Greek incorporated entity domiciled in Greece and is authorised by the BOG to underwrite life assurance business in life classes I, III, VII and non-life classes I and II under the European Union (Insurance and Reinsurance) Regulations 2015.
+MetLife Greece is a Greek incorporated entity domiciled in Greece and is authorised by the BOG to underwrite life assurance business in life classes I, III, VII and non-life classes 1 and 2 under national legislation.
 MetLife Greece owns 90% of the outstanding issued share capital of MetLife Mutual Fund Management Company S.A., a company that is also incorporated in Greece.